 Our Website: www.fbcmatthews.org

-What We Do: Habitat for Humanity International is a nonprofit, ecumenical Christian housing ministry.
-Founded in 1976 by Millard and Linda Fuller, Habitat for Humanity seeks to eliminate poverty housing from the world and to make decent shelter a matter of conscience and action.
-Habitat for Humanity of Matthews received incorporation status as a nonprofit organization on July 10, 1989.
-Since that time, HFHM has completed the Matthews neighborhoods of Fullwood Trace, Rainbow Ridge, Sunrise Crossing, and homes along Tank Town Road, Crestdale Road, Linden Street, and in Stallings.
-HFHM has built over 100 homes and completed 200 special projects, including home repair, rehabilitation, and general deconstruction.
+What We Do: Through shelter, we empower our homeowners to create a better future for themselves and their families.
+Greater Matthews Habitat for Humanity (GMHFH) received incorporation status as a nonprofit organization on July 10, 1989.
+Since that time, GMHFH has completed the Matthews neighborhoods of Fullwood Trace, Rainbow Ridge, Sunrise Crossing, and homes along Tank Town Road, Crestdale Road, Linden Street, and in Stallings.
+GMHFH has built over 108 homes and completed 200 special projects, including home repair, rehabilitation, and general deconstruction.

 Volunteer Opportunities: Swinging a hammer as a construction volunteer, serving on a committee, or working in the ReStore.
-Volunteer opportunities can be researched, via the website: www.habitatmatthews.org/volunteer, or by email: firstname.lastname@example.org, or calling: 704-847-4266, x-228.
+Volunteer opportunities can be researched, via the website: www.greatermatthewshabitat.org or by calling: 704-847-4266, x 112.

-Mission Statement: By the grace of God, HFHM improves lives by building communities and facilitating successful home-ownership with people in need of decent, affordable homes.
+Mission Statement: By the grace of God, Greater Matthews Habitat for Humanity improves lives by building communities and facilitating successful home ownership with people in need of decent, affordable homes.

-How We Help the Community: Bringing a wide diversity of people, church groups, and other organizations together to build houses and create viable communities in partnership with families in need.
+How We Help the Community: Bringing a wide diversity of people, church groups, and other organizations together to build houses and create viable communities in partnership with hard working families in need.
+Families who partner with Greater Matthews Habitat for Humanity have an opportunity to build strength, stability, and self-reliance while working alongside our dedicated volunteer builders in the construction of their homes.

 What We Do: We are an inclusive, versus exclusive, group of seniors who strive to make all seniors feel welcome.